Achievable logoAchievable logo

 Membrane dynamics

-Membrane dynamics involve processes like endocytosis and exocytosis:
+Membrane dynamics include processes such as endocytosis and exocytosis.

 • Phagocytosis- the process by which cells engulf large particles such as bacteria or cellular debris.
 During this process, the plasma membrane extends around the target, often aided by a coating of clathrin, to form a vesicle that internalizes the material.
 This vesicle then fuses with a lysosome, creating an endosome where the engulfed substance is degraded and its nutrients extracted.
 Once digestion is complete, the endosome can fuse with the plasma membrane again to release any residual contents into the extracellular space.

-• Receptor-mediated endocytosis- a highly selective form of endocytosis where specific cell surface receptors bind targeted molecules.
+• Receptor-mediated endocytosis- a highly selective form of endocytosis in which specific cell surface receptors bind targeted molecules.
 These receptors, often associated with clathrin coats, trigger the formation of vesicles that internalize the bound substances.
 This process is critical for removing compounds like low-density lipoprotein (LDL) from the bloodstream.
-When receptor-mediated endocytosis fails—as seen in familial hypercholesterolemia—LDL accumulates, leading to dangerously high cholesterol levels.
+When receptor-mediated endocytosis fails - as seen in familial hypercholesterolemia - LDL accumulates, leading to dangerously high cholesterol levels.
 Moreover, some pathogens and toxins can exploit this pathway by mimicking natural ligands, thereby gaining entry into the cell.

 Exocytosis: releases materials from inside the cell to the extracellular environment.
-In this process, waste or secretory substances are first packaged into a vesicle, which then fuses with the inner surface of the plasma membrane, causing its membrane to merge and open toward the outside, discharging the contents into the extracellular space.
+Waste or secretory substances are packaged into a vesicle, and the vesicle then fuses with the inner surface of the plasma membrane.
+The vesicle membrane merges with the plasma membrane and opens to the outside, discharging its contents into the extracellular space.
 Exocytosis is responsible for the secretion of extracellular matrix proteins and the release of neurotransmitters into the synaptic cleft via synaptic vesicles.

 Diagram showing different types of endocytosis in cells